Mill Ends Park

 World's Tiniest Urban Oasis

-Located in the median strip of SW Naito Parkway near SW Taylor Street, this tiny urban oasis measures just 2 feet (0.61 m) in diameter with a total area of 452 square inches (0.292 m²).
+Situated in the median strip of SW Naito Parkway near SW Taylor Street, this miniature green space might make you do a double-take.
+At just 2 feet (0.61 m) in diameter with a total area of 452 square inches (0.292 m²), it's easy to miss if you're not looking for it.

 Whimsical Origins

-The park's history dates back to 1946 when Dick Fagan, a columnist for the Oregon Journal, noticed a hole in the concrete where a light pole was meant to be installed.
-Taking matters into his own hands, Fagan planted flowers in the hole and began writing about it in his column called "Mill Ends".
+The park has a backstory that's quintessentially Portland.
+Back in 1946, Dick Fagan, a columnist for the Oregon Journal, spotted a hole in the concrete where a light pole was supposed to go.
+Instead of complaining about city maintenance, he took a more creative approach - planting flowers in the hole and chronicling its development in his column called "Mill Ends".

 Tiny Attractions

-The park is maintained by Portland Parks & Recreation and has its own watering schedule.
+Portland Parks & Recreation faithfully maintains this micro-park, which even has its own dedicated watering schedule.

 Recent Developments

-In recent years, Mill Ends Park has undergone some changes due to urban development.
-In 2006 and again in 2021, the park was temporarily relocated during construction on Naito Parkway.
+Like many Portland landmarks, Mill Ends Park has weathered some changes with urban development.
+The tiny park temporarily relocated during construction on Naito Parkway in both 2006 and 2021.

-It has since been returned to its original location, albeit six inches west of its previous spot, continuing to embody Portland's quirky and creative spirit.
+It has since returned to its rightful place - well, six inches west of its original spot - with a fittingly tiny ribbon-cutting ceremony celebrating its homecoming.
+Through it all, this microscopic park continues to embody Portland's quirky character and captures the city's creative spirit.

 All Features & Facilities